jan-vitek/nginx-saml-proxy-universal/README.md

 # nginx-saml-proxy

+This is a fork of [UWIT-IAM/nginx-saml-proxy](https://github.com/UWIT-IAM/nginx-saml-proxy) which brings the ability to be configured to work with 3rd party SAML Identity providers.

 This docker image can be used as a standalone proxy for an nginx `auth_request` authentication.
-You supply it a UW-registered SAML Entity ID and ACS postback URL, the proxy will take care of the rest.
+By defaultu you supply it a UW-registered SAML Entity ID and ACS postback URL, the proxy will take care of the rest.

+If you need different SAML IdP than UW, you can send your IdP info in the headers of SAML request.

-Example nginx.conf would look like the following...
+Example nginx.conf for UW IdP would look like the following...

 ```
 location / {